RaianRashidRimon/Computer-Networks/README.md

 # Computer Networks
 This repository explores core networking principles and protocols through practical implementations using Cisco Packet Tracer.
-It serves as a hands-on resource for learning network architecture, socket programming, data transmission, and more."
+It serves as a hands-on resource for learning network architecture, socket programming, data transmission, and more.